Saturday July 29, 2017

 5:30am Packet pickup and Registration at Lake Springfield Beach House.

 Registrations will be accepted for race, however no SWAG is guaranteed.
-You can check back after the race and any available shirts, race belts or socks will be distributed on a first come basis.
+You can check back after the race and any available shirt or socks will be distributed on a first come basis.
 No SWAG or awards will be mailed.

 All bikes and gear must be in transition by 7:00 am.
 TRANSITIONS CLOSES AT 7:10 am.
 This is for the safety of all racers.
 Please arrive early to secure your spot in transition.